OpenAMP/openamp-docs/openamp/overview.rst

 OpenAMP Architecture
 ********************

 The OpenAMP architecture or framework utilizes a number of distinct components to achieve the :ref:`OpenAMP Fundamentals<openamp-fundamentals-work-label>`, with most of them using or derived from existing standards or frameworks.
-Additionally a hardware abstraction component, libmetal, provides for portability across different platforms.

-The components comprising OpenAMP are
+The components comprising OpenAMP are:

 .. csv-table::
    :header: "AMP Component", "AMP Fundamentals"
    :widths: 50, 60

-    Remoteproc, Resource Assignment and Runtime Control
+    :ref:`Remoteproc<overview-remoteproc-work-label>`, Resource Assignment and Runtime Control
     Resource Table, Resource Assignment
-    RPMsg, IPC
+    :ref:`RPMsg <overview-rpmsg-work-label>`, IPC
-    Virtio, Hypervisor and Hardware Abstraction
+    :ref:`Virtio <overview-rpmsg-work-label>`, Hypervisor and Hardware Abstraction
-    Proxy, IPC for File Input Output (IO)
-    Remote Procedure Call (RPC) Service, IPC
-    Libmetal, Hardware Abstraction
+    :ref:`Proxy <overview-proxy-rpc-work-label>`, IPC for File Input Output (IO) :ref:`Remote Procedure Call (RPC) Service <overview-proxy-rpc-work-label>`, IPC Libmetal, Hardware Abstraction

-The :ref:`Topology<topology-work-label> is limited to master-slave but otherwise open to the implementation.
+The :ref:`Topology<topology-work-label>` is limited to master-slave but otherwise open to the implementation.

 The architecture is exemplified below via a daisy chained topology, with the center processor being both slave and master for the next processor in the chain.